isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_BLOOM_FILTER.md

 ### Implementation

-A bloom filter is a bitfield (array of bits).
-When querying the bloom filter we take our key and hash it so the result is an index into the bitfield.
+A bloom filter is a bit-field (array of bits).
+When querying the bloom filter we take our key and hash it so the result is an index into the bit-field.
 The result the value of the bit, 1 or 0.
 When writing a value we use the same hash and set the bit to 1.
 This deliberately causes hash collisions.
 So when the result of a query is 0, you know 100% that the key was never written to the bloom filter.
 But when the result is a 1, that may be because the key was written or due to hash collision.

 In practice we use multiple hash methods for example 5, and see if all 5 indices are 1 to decrease false positives without increasing the size of the bitfield.